villevli/villevli.github.io/README.md

 - Python script to filter the log output of the Unity build process
 - Python script to generate release notes for each build from the git history

+### Publishing
+- Set up signing certificates and provisioning profiles for publishing to App Store
+- Made changes to app and updated build tools to comply with Google Play and App Store requirements
+- Helped configure store pages and app information to pass reviews by Google and Apple

 ### SDKs
 - Integrated Firebase Auth, Crashlytics and Analytics
 - Integrated Google sign in plugin